Cimpoca-Bogdan/Manual-Testing-Jira-Todoist/manual_testing_jira_todoist.md

 <li>2.
 Bugs: No bugs were identified during testing, indicating a high level of stability and alignment with the requirements.</li>
 <li>3.
 Risk Assessment: No risks were identified that could impact the release.
 However, continuous monitoring is recommended post-launch to ensure performance under real-world conditions.</li>
 <li>4.
 Recommendations:</li>
- <li>1- Proceed with the launch as planned.</li>
+ <li>- Proceed with the launch as planned.</li>
- <li>1 - Schedule a post-launch review to gather user feedback and address any unforeseen issues.</li>
+ <li> - Schedule a post-launch review to gather user feedback and address any unforeseen issues.</li>
- <li>1 -Continue exploratory testing for potential edge cases in future releases.</li>
+ <li> -Continue exploratory testing for potential edge cases in future releases.</li>

   Lessons Learned:
-    <li>1- Early involvement of the testing team in defining requirements ensures better alignment between test scenarios and product functionality.</li>
+    <li>- Early involvement of the testing team in defining requirements ensures better alignment between test scenarios and product functionality.</li>
-    <li>1- Regular updates and communication within the team helped maintain an efficient and smooth testing process.</li>
+    <li>- Regular updates and communication within the team helped maintain an efficient and smooth testing process.</li>
-   <li>1 - A well-documented test cycle in Jira ensures traceability and accountability for future projects.</li>
+   <li> - A well-documented test cycle in Jira ensures traceability and accountability for future projects.</li>
 The product is ready for production, with a stable build and no critical issues identified during the testing phase.